-Fernances Crossing planning overlays
+Fernances Crossing flood map & planning overlays

 A planning-constraint profile of Fernances Crossing (Cessnock, NSW) - 9.64 km², mapped from live council and state overlay data.
 This suburb is highly constrained.